Key Features of Effective Digital Evidence Management Systems

-Gaps in the chain of custody compromised evidence integrity, creating uncertainty about its handling from collection to court presentation.
-Additionally, the incident exposed flaws in the department's evidence management practices, raising questions about their system's overall efficiency and security.
+Gaps in the chain of custody compromised evidence integrity, creating uncertainty about how evidence was handled from collection to court presentation.
+The incident also revealed shortcomings in evidence management practices, raising questions about overall system efficiency and security.

-These issues cast doubt on the investigation's outcomes, highlighting the need for a robust system.
-Essential digital evidence management features ensure that the evidence is securely stored, properly managed, and easily accessible.
+Situations like these highlight the need for a robust digital evidence management system (DEMS) that ensures evidence is securely stored, properly tracked, and easily accessible when needed.

 Common Challenges in Managing Digital Evidence